callysto/training-manual-live/best-practices.md

 ## Folders

-If your demo has many file associated to it (images,source code, etc.) it is best to keep them all organized into folder and subfolders, so users know what "package" to copy.
+If your demo has many files associated with it (images,source code, etc.) it is best to keep them all organized into folders and subfolders, so users know what "package" to copy.
 Here's a suggested structure.
 You don't have to use every folder (if you don't store or use any data, for example, you won't need a "data" folder), but following similar names will help people navigate when using other notebooks:

 ```
 Module_Name/